6 simple tips to start saving for retirement in your 20s

 When you save for retirement with a Registered Retirement Savings Plan (RRSP), your contributions and the interest (or other investment income) you earn are tax-deductible, and you won't pay income tax until you make a withdrawal from the account.
 This leaves more money in your budget, allowing you to pay down your student debt faster or use your tax refund to top up your retirement savings.

 Contributions to a Tax-Free Savings Account (TFSA) aren't tax-deductible, but your investments grow tax-free, can be used for any kind of savings, including retirement, and withdrawals aren't subject to income tax.

 These plans work best over a long period of time.
 Thanks to compound interest, any money you put in these accounts will build on itself.
 The sooner you start contributing, the bigger and faster your money can grow.
-See how it works by trying different scenarios in an online RRSP calculator.

 3. Consider your time horizon and risk tolerance

 Your retirement plan investment choices may include Guaranteed Investment Certificates, mutual funds, stocks, or even cash.
 How do you pick what's best?

 Whether you choose to work with a financial adviser or go it alone, you'll select investments suited to your situation.
 Ask yourself: